b8u/homebrew/README.md

-This is our personal slackbuils collection for Slackware 15.0.
+This is my personal slackbuils collection for Slackware 15.0.

 sources - source code archives slackbuilds - scripts to build a package